cjativa/drawspace/README.md

 The app is written with React TypeScript and NodeJS (TypeScript) using Express.
 PostgreSQL is the persistence layer.
 There is a debugging script for the Node server in the `.vscode` directory.
 Node v12.0.0 and above is needed for running it.

+Upon server start, the database is initialized and necessary tables are created.

 # Authentication

 The authentication method is simple - when you login/sign-up for an account, a JWT token is provided in the response.
 This is then stored in local storage and provided with any API request that requires authentication.
 There is middleware that validates that a JWT token has been provided for protected routes, and that it has not yet expired (1-hour TTL).